-There are many different approaches to revising scars and though none of these treatments can fully get rid of scars, improvement is possible.
-Keloid scars, scars from old surgeries and procedures, burns, and accident scars can many times be revised or treated.
+There are many different approaches to revising scars, and though none of these treatments can fully get rid of scars, improvement is possible.
+Keloid scars, surgery or procedure scars, burns, and accident scars can often be revised or treated.

 Injections and Excisions

 For hypertrophic keloid scars, steroid injections often help before removal.
-Dr. Finn will have you come in for a series of injections which often decrease the size and inflammation of the scars before excising and correcting.
+We will have you come in for a series of injections which often decrease the size and inflammation of the scars before excising and correcting them.

-For hypotrophic scars that make indents in the skin such as acne scars, Dr. Finn commonly uses injectable fillers.
-These fillers temporarily fill in under the skin to make the indentation of the scar less noticeable.
+For hypotrophic scars that make indents in the skin (such as acne scars), we commonly uses injectable fillers.
+These fillers temporarily “fill in” under the skin to make the indentation of the scar less noticeable.

 For some scars, the best approach is to replace the current scar with a less noticeable one.
 By making an incision and stitching it back up discreetly, the “new” scar will create a smoother, subtler appearance.
 Sometimes, flaps can help mask old scars.
 Other times, the scar can be “shaved” down to make it less noticeable.
 We will look at your scar during your consultation and determine which approach is best for you.